Golf and Friendships

 A Platform for Professional Networking

-Over several hours, people get to know each other beyond resumes.
-Those conversations often lead to partnerships grounded in trust and understanding.
-For practical playing advice that supports confidence on the course, explore our course management essentials.
+Spending several hours together lets people get to know each other beyond what’s on a resume.
+These talks often lead to partnerships built on trust.
+For tips to help you feel more confident on the course, check out our course management essentials.

 Inclusive by Nature, Welcoming by Design

-Golf accommodates a wide range of ages and abilities.
-Tee options, handicaps, and flexible formats make it easy to enjoy the game together.
-Clubs host leagues, charity scrambles, and open days that invite newcomers in.
+Golf welcomes people of all ages and skill levels.
+Different tee options, handicaps, and flexible ways to play make it easy for everyone to join in.
+Clubs also host leagues, charity events, and open days to welcome new players.

 Golf Travel & Destination Experiences